 In certain circumstances, Councilors may serve on more than one Subcommittee.

-Members who are not Councilors or their designees will be selected through a public nomination process overseen by the Steering Committee.
+Members who are not Councilors or their designees will be selected through a public nomination process overseen by the Steering Committee and informed by the Subcommittees, which may suggest candidates.

 At the end of their term, Subcommittee members who are not Councilors or designees will be asked to step down.
 If they so choose, they can reapply through the public nomination process.